PQClean/PQClean/README.md

 * [ ] Makefile-based build for Windows (`nmake`)
 * [x] All exported symbols are namespaced with `PQCLEAN_SCHEMENAME_`
 * [ ] Each implementation comes with a `LICENSE` file (see below)
-* [ ] Each implementation comes with a `META` file giving details about version of the algorithm, designers, etc.
+* [x] Each scheme comes with a `META.yml` file giving details about version of the algorithm, designers
+    * [x] Each individual implementation is specified in `META.yml`.

 ## Requirements on C implementations that are manually checked